Dr. Chapman’s Supplement Recommendations | Ask the Expert

 Omega-3

-Omega-3 supplements are among the most important supplements and one Dr. Chapman recommends most often to his patients.
+Omega-3 supplements are among the most important supplements†, and Dr. Chapman recommends them most often to his patients.

 “Optimal levels of omega-3 would be 7 to 8 percent and above,” says Dr. Chapman.
 “Most people who don’t take omega-3 supplements or don’t have an omega-3 rich diet find themselves around 2 to 4 percent.”

-Dr. Chapman says the Japanese population often has the highest omega-3 levels, with an average of 14 percent.
+Dr. Chapman notes that the Japanese population often has the highest omega-3 levels, with an average of approximately 14 percent.
 He explains, “That’s due to the amount of fish they consume, as fish is a great source of omega-3.”

 “Generally, we say cold-water fish have omega-3, so your fattier fish, such as salmon, tuna and farm-raised trout, are excellent sources,” says Dr. Chapman.
-Other sources of omega-3 include leafy greens, like spinach, as well as chia seeds and walnuts.
+Other sources of plant-based omega-3 include leafy greens, such as spinach, as well as chia seeds, walnuts, and algae-based omega-3 supplements.

 h